dps923/winter2020/topics/info-project-template-core-data.md

 ### Get the template

-In the course's GitHub repository, in the [Templates_and_solutions](https://github.com/dps923/fall2018/tree/master/Templates_and_solutions) folder, you will see a project named **TemplateCDv1**.
+In the course's GitHub repository, in the [Templates_and_solutions](https://github.com/dps923/fall2019/tree/master/Templates_and_solutions) folder, you will see a project named **TemplateCDv1**.

 Make a copy of that, and you will have all you need to start working on a new project.

 > How do I make a copy?
-> The Readme.txt file in the project helps you do this.
+> The "readme" file in the project helps you do this.

 <br>